NabbysMark/NScript/README.md

 Yes, it pains me to use this language too.

+# Installation

+On windows, install the zip file, extract it and then you have to copy the path, put it in your environment variables.

+You can check if this worked by running `nacoscript -v` in Windows Powershell.

 # How to compile a new version of nacoscript if you

 run python -m PyInstaller --onefile nacoscript.py